2i2c-org/team-compass/projects/managed-hubs/support.md

 1. **Monitor our support channels**.
 We use FreshDesk for all support requests, and the Support Stewards should regularly keep an eye on this account for new requests.
    When a new support requests comes in, move to the next step.
 2. **Read and understand**.
-Within 8 working hours, read the support request and try to understand what action would resolve it.
+Within one working day[^working-day], read the support request and try to understand what action would resolve it.
 3. **Decide if there is an incident**.
 Determine if a request meets {term}`the definition of an incident <Incident>`.
 4. **Categorize the Support Ticket** in FreshDesk.
 5. **If an Incident**, go to [](support:incident-response).
 6. **If not an Incident**, go to [](support:non-incident-response).

+[^working-day]: We define a working day as a continuous 24 hour period of time from Monday through Friday.
+This is because our team and the communities we serve are distributed across many time zones, so there is no single "working day" for everyone.

 (support:non-incident-response)=
 ### Non-incident response process